plunify/InTime-Vivado/sample-designs/README.md

 **Available in InTime 2.6.11 onwards** - Older versions of InTime only supports Tcl based flow either in project mode or via a dcp.

 This is a sample project to demonstrate how to use InTime in non-project mode.
+To use this build script, treat it like a project file, e.g. XPR, and open it directly with InTime.

 The tcl file is a typical build script.
 It reads in a list of files.

 ```Tcl
 #